Vanity License Plate Fees by State (2026)

 Specialty plates vs vanity plates

-A vanity plate personalizes characters on standard background.
-A specialty plate uses a custom background — university logo, military branch insignia, charity cause, wildlife scene — and may or may not be personalizable.
-Specialty plates carry an additional annual surcharge of $20-$80 funding the partner organization, on top of vanity personalization fee.
+A vanity plate personalizes the characters on an otherwise standard background.
+A specialty plate swaps in a custom background, such as a university logo, a military branch insignia, a charity cause, or a wildlife scene, and it may or may not be personalizable.
+Specialty plates carry an extra annual surcharge of $20-$80 that funds the partner organization, on top of any vanity personalization fee.

 Common stacking: Texas University of Texas plate runs $30/year to school + $50-$195/year personalization.
 California Yosemite Foundation plate $50/year to cause + $103/year personalization.
 Military plates (Purple Heart, Pearl Harbor Survivor, Gold Star Family) are fee-waived in most states.